Martin Luther King, Jr. Commemoration

 - Courtney Owens - Assistant Director, Multicultural Student Leadership and Empowerment

 - Kristin Dade - Co-Director, Office of Academic Diversity Initiatives

 - Leslyn McBean-Clairborne - Director, Greater Ithaca Activities Center

-- Latesha Fussell - Director, Diversity and Inclusion, Art and Architecture Planning
+- Latesha Fussell - Director, Diversity and Inclusion, School of Art and Architecture Planning

 SPONSORS: Office of Spirituality and Meaning-Making (OSMM) and Cornell United Religious Work (CURW), Office of Academic Diversity Initiatives (OADI), Greater Ithaca Activity Center (GIAC), and CUTonight.
 Co-sponsors: Bowers College of Computing and Information Science - Office of Diversity, Equity, and Inclusion; Calvary Baptist Church; College of Architecture, Art, and Planning; Cornell Health; David M. Einhorn Center for Community Engagement; Flora Rose House; ILR School; John Henrik Clarke Africana Library; Protestant Cooperative Ministry; St. Luke Lutheran; Sorority and Fraternity Life.